ansys/pymechanical/doc/source/getting_started/faq.rst

 How is PyMechanical positioned with respect to other related tools?
 -------------------------------------------------------------------

-Users who want automation and extension of the Mechanical application should consider the following tools:
+When you want to automate or extend Ansys Mechanical, you should consider these tools:

 * ACT in Mechanical
 * Scripting in Mechanical